-- (a) A Member eligible to vote may vote in person or by proxy or by attorney and shall have one (1) vote. - (b) For the purpose of the above, a Member shall be eligible to vote if its membership falls in a category of membership with voting rights and its membership has been approved and confirmed at the Board meeting held immediately prior to the General Meeting at which a Member is to vote. - (c) Where an individual Member is a full-time employee of an organisation which is a Corporate Member, either the organisation or the individual may vote but not both.
-In the event that both cast a vote, only the vote of the Corporate Member shall be counted. - (d) A Member who is of unsound mind or whose person or estate is liable to be dealt with in any way under the law relating to mental health may vote, whether on a show of hands or on a poll, by his/her trustee or by such other person as properly has the management of his/her estate, and any such trustee or other person may vote by proxy or attorney. - (e) No Member shall be entitled to vote at any General Meeting if its annual subscription fee shall be more than three (3) months in arrears at the date of the meeting. - (f) The instrument appointing a proxy shall be in writing under the hand of the appointor or of its attorney duly authorised in writing or, if the appointor is a corporation, either under seal or under the hand of an officer or attorney duly authorised.
+- (a) A Member eligible to vote may vote in person or by proxy or by attorney and shall have one (1) vote. - (b) For the purpose of the above, a Member shall be eligible to vote if its membership falls in a category of membership with voting rights and its membership has been approved and confirmed at a Board meeting held prior to the General Meeting at which a Member is to vote. - (c) Where an individual Member is a full-time employee of an organisation which is a Corporate Member, either the organisation or the individual may vote but not both.
+In the event that both cast a vote, only the vote of the Corporate Member shall be counted. - (d) A Member who is of unsound mind or whose person or estate is liable to be dealt with in any way under the law relating to mental health may vote, whether on a show of hands or on a poll, by his/her trustee or by such other person as properly has the management of his/her estate, and any such trustee or other person may vote by proxy or attorney. - (e) No Member shall be entitled to vote at any General Meeting if the Member's annual subscription fee is more than three (3) months in arrears at the date of the meeting. - (f) The instrument appointing a proxy shall be in writing under the hand of the appointor or of its attorney duly authorised in writing or, if the appointor is a corporation, either under seal or under the hand of an officer or attorney duly authorised.
 The signature of the appointor or its attorney shall be witnessed by a person other than the proxy.
 The instrument appointing a proxy shall be deemed to confer authority to demand a poll.
 A Member shall be entitled to instruct its proxy to vote in favour of or against any proposed resolutions.
-Unless otherwise instructed, the proxy may vote as it thinks fit.
+Unless otherwise instructed, the proxy may vote as it thinks fit. - (g) The instrument appointing a proxy may be in the form set out in Appendix 2 or in a common or usual form. - (h) The instrument appointing a proxy and the power of attorney or other authority, if any, under which it is signed or a certified copy of that power or authority or other authority shall be deposited at the registered office of the Association or at such other place or by other manner as is specified for that purpose in the notice convening the meeting, not less than twenty four (24) hours before the time for holding the meeting or adjourned

-- (g) The instrument appointing a proxy may be in the form set out in Appendix 2 or in a common or usual form. - (h) The instrument appointing a proxy and the power of attorney or other authority, if any, under which it is signed or a certified copy of that power or authority or other authority shall be deposited at the registered office of the Association or at such other place as is specified for that purpose in the notice convening the meeting, not less than forty eight (48) hours before the time for holding the meeting or adjourned meeting at which the person named in the instrument proposes to vote, or, in the case of a poll, not less than twenty four (24) hours before the time appointed for the taking of the poll, and in default the instrument of proxy shall not be treated as valid. - (i) A vote given in accordance with the terms of an instrument of proxy or attorney shall be valid notwithstanding the previous death or unsoundness of mind of the principal or revocation of the instrument or of the authority under which the instrument was executed, if no intimation in writing of such death, unsoundness of mind or revocation as aforesaid has been received by the Association at the registered office before the commencement of the meeting or adjourned meeting at which the instrument is used.
+- meeting at which the person named in the instrument proposes to vote.
+In default the instrument of proxy shall not be treated as valid. - (i) A vote given in accordance with the terms of an instrument of proxy or attorney shall be valid notwithstanding the previous death or unsoundness of mind of the principal or revocation of the instrument or of the authority under which the instrument was executed, if no intimation in writing of such death, unsoundness of mind or revocation as aforesaid has been received by the Association at the registered office before the commencement of the meeting or adjourned meeting at which the instrument is used.

-16. Aboriginal Cultural Council
+17. Aboriginal Cultural Council